Víctor Peña: Club León de Huánuco

-In the 2012 season he debuted on the second date against Inti Gas as a starter where his team won 1-0.
-23 On 1 August 2012 he made his debut in the Copa Sudamericana against Deportivo Quito in Ecuador where his team lost 1-0 and on 23 August, August he played the second round of the first round losing 3-2 at home, and was also booked in the 58th minute, losing 4-2 on aggregate.
+In the 2012 season he debuted on the second date against Inti Gas as a starter where his team won 1–0.
+23 On 1 August 2012, he made his debut in the Copa Sudamericana against Deportivo Quito in Ecuador where his team lost 1-0 and on 23 August, August he played the second round of the first round losing 3–2 at home, and was also booked in the 58th minute, losing 4–2 on aggregate.
 His team finished eighth in the table with 40 points and playing 9 games in which he did not score goals or give assists.

-In the 2013 season he competed in the Torneo Descentralizado against Inti Gas in a 2-0 defeat.
-On 2 June he was fouled in the 87th minute promoting a penalty taken by Carlos Solís for the 3-0 defeat against Pacifico FC.
+In the 2013 season he competed in the Torneo Descentralizado against Inti Gas in a 2–0 defeat.
+On 2 June, he was fouled in the 87th minute promoting a penalty taken by Carlos Solís for the 3–0 defeat against Deportivo Pacifico.
 His team finished sixth in the Peruvian Primera División with 45 points.
-On 31 August he made his debut in Liguilla A against San Martin where he lost his team 1-0.
-On 16 November he scored his first goal of the season against Cienciano on the 12th date where his team drew 1-1.
+On 31 August he made his debut in Liguilla A against San Martin where he lost his team 1–0.
+On 16 November he scored his first goal of the season against Cienciano on the 12th date where his team drew 1–1.
 His team He finished fourth in the table with 11 points in League A where he scored 1 goal.
 Víctor Peña played 33 games where he scored 1 goal and gave 1 assist throughout the season.

-In the 2014 season he debuted on 23 February 2014 in the Summer Tournament against Sporting Cristal as a starter where his team lost 3-0.
-On 18 May he scored his first goal on the last date of the tournament against Unión Comercio where his team won 4-3, in that game he was booked in the 73rd minute.
-On 7 June he made his debut in the Apertura tournament against Real Garcilaso as a starter. where his team lost 3-1.
-On 26 July he gave an assist in the Apertura tournament of that year against Cienciano where his team drew 2-2.
-On 24 August he attended again this time against Club Universitario de Deportes (Universitario), where his team won 2-1, he was booked in that game in the 86th minute.
-For the Clausura tournament he made his debut on 6 September against Real Garcilaso where his team drew 1-1.
-On 23 November he scored a double against Universitario, the first from outside the area and the second in the 90 + 5 minute.
-His last game of the season was played against Inti Gas where his team lost 5-2.
+In the 2014 season, he debuted on 23 February 2014 in the Summer Tournament against Sporting Cristal as a starter where his team lost 3–0.
+On 18 May he scored his first goal on the last date of the tournament against Unión Comercio where his team won 4–3, in that game he was booked in the 73rd minute.
+On 7 June, he made his debut in the Apertura tournament against Real Garcilaso as a starter. where his team lost 3–1.
+On 26 July he gave an assist in the Apertura tournament of that year against Cienciano where his team drew 2–2.
+On 24 August he attended again this time against Club Universitario de Deportes (Universitario), where his team won 2–1, he was booked in that game in the 86th minute.
+For the Clausura tournament he made his debut on 6 September against Real Garcilaso where his team drew 1–1.
+On 23 November he scored a double against Universitario, the first from outside the area and the second in the 90+5 minute.
+His last game of the season was played against Inti Gas where his team lost 5–2.
 His team finished fifth in the table a with 23 points in the closing where he scored 2 goals.
 Peña played 39 games that season in which he scored 2 goals and gave 3 assists.